ZhangYH-999/APAP-Image-Stitching/README.md

 `seam.py`: find the seam line by DP algorithm

-`matcher.py`: SIFT algorithm to detect and match the feature points
+`matcher.py`: matcher to detect and match the feature points